Stop The Bleed

 In a changing world where multiple casualty incidents are becoming more common, don’t feel helpless.
 Be a part of the solution.
 Request a Stop the Bleed class for your group or organization today.

 Questions?
-Please contact Trauma Outreach at Nmatthe1@hurleymc.com
+Please contact Danielle Campbell at dcampbe2@hurleymc.com

 http://depts.washington.edu/hiprc/stop-the-bleed-washington/